-A new lab to process CervicalCheck samples opened at the Coombe but such services have currently been paused due to the need to finalise the accreditation process.ciii The Irish Cancer Society urges all efforts are directed towards a quick resolution to the issue.
+A new lab to process CervicalCheck samples opened at the Coombe but such services have currently been paused due to the need to finalise the accreditation process.^{ciii} The Irish Cancer Society urges all efforts are directed towards a quick resolution to the issue.
 A workforce plan to support the transition of all testing of CervicalCheck samples to Ireland over the coming years, is needed.

-73% coverage rate for the CervicalCheck screening population vs. National Cancer Strategy targets of 80%.xcix
+CervicalCheck screening population vs. National Cancer Strategy targets of 80%.^{xcix} rate for the